 ML orchestration workflows work best for customers who have already designed and built their model, put it into production, and want to determine what is and isn't working in the ML model.
 The code you use for experimentation will likely be useful for the rest of the ML workflow with some modification.
 To work with automated ML workflows, you need to be fluent in Python, understand basic infrastructure like containers, and have ML and data science knowledge.

-Use ML pipelines to orchestrate the ML workflow
+Use Vertex AI Pipelines to orchestrate the ML workflow

-While you can manually start each data process, training, or deployment step (or fit all the operations into one large step), we recommend that you use ML pipelines to orchestrate the flow.
+While you can manually start each data process, training, evaluation, test, and deployment, we recommend that you use Vertex AI Pipelines to orchestrate the flow.
 For detailed information, see MLOps level 1: ML pipeline automation.

 Use Kubeflow Pipelines for flexible pipeline construction